May 12, 2022

 Usually, when making deposits with a Skrill bookmaker, your funds will appear almost instantaneously.
 You might encounter a delay of a few minutes, subject to processing times, but realistically your funds will be ready to go as soon as you’ve completed the transaction.

-Withdrawals from bookmakers that accept Skrill can differ somewhat, but this is more often than not due to their processing times – not all platforms actually process withdrawals in real time.
+You’ll find that the quoted times for bookmaker withdrawal options when using Skrill can differ somewhat, but this is more often than not due to their processing times – not all platforms actually process withdrawals in real time.
 Some smaller operators tend to do them in batches, perhaps at the end of the working day.
 Usually, you can expect payments to clear in a couple of hours.

 As part of its KYC protocol, Skrill requires all new users to verify their account.
 This is an essential step if you want unrestricted service and, though it may seem like an inconvenience, verification is there to protect users and their funds so it is certainly worth taking the time to complete.